brianguenter/FastDifferentiation.jl/docs/src/index.md

 Hv computes the Hessian times a vector without explicitly forming the Hessian matrix.
 This can be useful when the Hessian matrix is large and sparse.

 If you use FD in your work please share the functions you differentiate with me.
 I'll add them to the benchmarks.
 The more functions available to test the easier it is for others to determine if FD will help with their problem.

+This is **beta** software being modified on a daily basis.
+Expect bugs and frequent, possibly breaking changes, over the next month or so.
+Documentation is frequently updated so check the latest docs before filing an issue.
+Your problem may have been fixed and documented.

 ## Notes about special derivatives
 The derivative of `|u|` is `u/|u|` which is NaN when `u==0`.
 This is not a bug.
 The derivative of the absolute value function is undefined at 0 and the way **FD** signals this is by returning NaN.